Data Protection

 Session Data Vault

 When a user begins a session, we create a secure data vault specific to that session.
-This data vault can only be accessed with a key that is stored securely in the user's cookies, and which we do not save or log anywhere in our backend (we do not retain it).
+This data vault can only be accessed with a key that is itself encrypted by our system key and stored securely in the user's cookies, and which we do not save or log anywhere in our backend -- we do not retain it.

 Whenever the user is interacting with our product (that is, sending an HTTP request to our backend), we have access to the vault's key in-memory, allowing us to store and retrieve data to or from it.
 However, at rest (that is, outside the context of an HTTP request from said user), we have no access to the key necessary to access the data, meaning an attacker also would not be able to access it.